what you will learn

 Click here for Computer & Software Requirements for online courses.

-Prerequisites: Before participating in the PVOL350 course, students are required to complete PV101/PVOL101, an equivalent course from another organization, or demonstrate field experience and pass a placement quiz AND PV202/PVOL202 (or 2 years industry experience).
+PREREQUISITE COURSES: Before participating in the PVOL350 course, students are required to complete PV101/PVOL101, an equivalent course from another organization, or demonstrate field experience and pass a placement quiz AND PV202/PVOL202 (or 2 years industry experience).
 Please contact [email protected] if you feel you are qualified to skip the prerequisites for PVOL350.

 To view our in-person PV351L Tools and Techniques for Operation and Maintenance Lab Week, please click here.